2020–21 North American winter

-The 2020–21 North American winter was the most significant winter season to affect North America in several years, and the costliest on record, with a damage total of at least $33.35 billion (2021 USD).
-The season featured historic arctic blasts and six storms ranking on the Regional Snowfall Index scale (RSI), with four storms ranking as at least a Category 3.
+The 2020–21 North American winter was the most significant winter season to affect North America in several years, and the costliest on record, with a damage total of at least $33.35 billion dollars (2021 USD).
+The season featured historic arctic blasts and multiple winter storms across much of the country.
+The Weather Prediction Center (WPC) tracked a total of 19 total significant winter storms, while six storms were ranked on the Regional Snowfall Index scale (RSI), four of which ranked as at least a Category 3.
 Most of the winter's damage and fatalities occurred due to a historic and major cold wave in mid-February.
 Several other significant events occurred, including a crippling early-season ice storm in the Southern Plains, a powerful nor'easter in mid-December, another major nor'easter in early February, two major and widespread winter storms in mid-February, and a major blizzard in the Rocky Mountains in mid-March.
 The winter-related events were responsible for at least 358 fatalities, making it the deadliest season since 1992–93.
 A La Niña pattern influenced much of the winter in North America.